Banks as Tanks: A Continuous-Time Model of Financial Clearing: Introduction

+Second, the evolution of continuous-time model provides an intuitive explanation for the possible multiplicity of clearing payments vectors.
+At each moment of time, we interpret the banking network as a finite Markov chain -- despite that our model is deterministic -- and study its evolution using the stochastic matrix of current relative liabilities.
+Groups of banks that may be involved in mutual reduction of debts without any real money transfers, which we call ``swamps'', correspond to ergodic subclasses of the invariant distribution of the Markov chain.\footnote{Though swamps might look like a mathematical abstraction, they do appear in the real world.
+For example, the infamous \emph{Enron} company created special purpose entities that conducted circular transactions, inflating the company's revenues and hiding the costs \citep{Healy2003}.} It is these ``swamps'' that are responsible for non-uniquenesses of payment schedules leading ultimately to the same clearing payment vector.

+Third, our approach provides a simple, but intuitive method to reduce many networks of mutual liabilities to an equivalent cascade network, in which there is a group of banks that do not have any obligations, the second group of banks that owe money to banks of the first group only, and so on.
+In these circumstances, there always exists a bank that will repay its obligations in full, even if \emph{all} banks start with a negative amount of cash on hand (outside liabilities).
+Restructuring that reduces the amount of obligations is practically important, as growing complexity of financial networks creates a significant hurdle for regulators (\citealp{yellen2013interconnectedness,bernard2017}).

+The model demonstrates that the clearing mechanism does not require sophisticated planning and hands-on management on behalf of the regulators.
+In fact, allowing financially-constrained firms to repay their debts at the maximum-available speed without any liquidity injections will result in the clearing payment vector.
+While the existing clearing mechanisms address a number of important issues, our results show that, at least theoretically, there is no need in detailed regulation in a situation of financial distress.
+This is especially important given the growing recognition of challenges that regulators face dealing with extensive and complicated networks of mutual liabilities.\footnote{\cite{glasserman2016} cite FCIC report: “There was no way to know who would be owed how much and when payments would have to be made—information that would be critically important to analyze the possible impact of a Lehman bankruptcy on derivatives counterparties and the financial markets.”}

-Second, our results demonstrate the power of the continuous-time approach to static maximization problems.
-Our continuous-time model generates a discrete dynamical system with the following recursive structure: at each moment, there is a linear system of equations that determines the parameters of the next state of the system and the moment when the system switches to this new state.
-In a finite number of steps, the system reaches its ultimate outcome.
-All calculations are based on one easily programmable step.
+Finally, our results demonstrate the power of continuous-time approach to static maximization problems.
+Our continuous-time model generates a discrete dynamical system with the following recursive structure: at each moment, there is a linear system of equation that determines the parameters of the next state of the system and the moment when the system switches to this new state.
+In a finite number of steps, the system reaches its ultimate state.
+Thus, the continuous-time model allows to easily calculate the payment schedule.